-Past monthly asset allocations are received directly from the asset manager for a length of time deemed relevant to help assess the product's risk on a forward-looking basis (ex-ante).
-Therefore, data provided prior to a structural fund change (e.g. a fund merger or significant objective change) would not be used within the analysis.
+Historical monthly holdings and asset allocations are received directly from the asset manager for a length of time that is deemed relevant to help assess the product's risk on a forward-looking basis (ex-ante).
+Therefore data provided prior to a structural fund change (e.g. a fund merger or significant objective change) would not be used within the analysis.

-Typically, three years of history is a satisfactory length of time and from this data the distribution of a potential Risk Profile can be determined.
+Typically, three years of history is a satisfactory length of time and from this data the distribution of a potential risk profile can be determined.
 The specific asset allocation attributes reviewed are detailed below:

-Key Attribute Methodology Strategic allocations Many investment solutions have a core or strategic allocation that is used as a central position upon which the asset manager bases tactical decisions.
+Key Attribute Methodology Strategic Allocations Many investment solutions have a core or strategic allocation that is used as a central position upon which the asset manager bases tactical decisions.
 This position therefore provides an indicative long term 'average' allocation and forms a critical part of the overall analysis.
-Tactical allocations The monthly historical tactical positions provide a view of how 'active' the asset manager has been.
+Tactical Allocations The monthly historical tactical positions provide a view of how 'active' the asset manager has been.
 It enables a distribution of historical data to be created to determine the most frequently occurring asset allocation profile, in addition to the minimum and the maximum profiles experienced.
-Potential range Similar to the experienced minimum and maximum ranges, it is also important to review the potential range of asset class exposures permitted within the fund mandate.
+Potential Range Similarly, to the experienced minimum and maximum ranges, it is also important to review the potential range of asset class exposures permitted within the fund mandate.
 From this, a view can be determined on a 'theoretical' fund risk profile.

-By applying our latest quarterly Capital Market Assumptions (expected returns, volatilities and covariance), the asset allocation attributes of the investment solution can be plotted onto Dynamic Planner's efficient frontier (or expected risk-return chart).
+By applying our latest quarterly Capital Market Assumptions (expected returns, volatilities and covariance), the asset allocation attributes of the investment solution can be plotted onto Dynamic

+Planner's efficient frontier (or expected risk-return chart).
 These are then compared against the expected volatility of the underlying asset allocations for Dynamic Planner 1-10 Risk Profiles.

-Figure 3 below demonstrates the range of allocations experienced historically using a common set of Capital Market Assumptions.
-From the positions shown a view can then be formed of the most appropriate Risk Profile.
-In Figure 3 on Page 14 overleaf the locations of the vertical gridlines indicate the boundaries of expected real return and volatility for the current Dynamic Planner Risk Profiles.
+Fig 3 demonstrates the range of allocations experienced historically using a common set of capital market assumptions.
+From the positions shown a view can then be formed of the most appropriate risk profile.
+In figure 3 overleaf the locations of the vertical gridlines indicate the boundaries of expected real return and volatility for the current Dynamic Planner Risk Profiles.